ratpack/ratpack/ratpack-manual/src/content/chapters/33-jackson.md

 }
 ```

-See the [`Jackson`](api/ratpack/jackson/Jackson.html) class documention for more examples, including streaming and JSON events.
+See the [`Jackson`](api/ratpack/jackson/Jackson.html) class documentation for more examples, including streaming and JSON events.

 ## Reading JSON requests